 Once operations are in full swing, passersby will be able to peer through the window as a doughnut maker glazes the jumbo-sized confections before mounting them on display.
 Fresh ones, awaiting their turn, will be bobbing in vats of oil in the background.
 In addition to its selection of light and pillowy yeast doughnuts, Bernie Beigne is offering cake doughnuts, which are heavier, more moist and, well, cake-like in taste and texture.
 In total, there will be just over 20 flavours to choose from, including Boston cream, maple-glazed, peanut butter and jelly, Cinnamon Toast Crunch, Froot Loops, and rainbow sprinkles.
 Cinnamon rolls, apple fritters, and braided rolls will also be on offer.

 “My father, John, and his childhood friend, George Giannopoulos, approached me with the idea a few months back, and I loved it.
 Montreal needed something like this, especially after the year we’ve all had,” Giannarakis says.
 Giannopoulos is the son of one of the founders of home-grown Greek restaurant chain Au Vieux Duluth, Montreal Gazette reports.

 Located on Bernard Street, just west of St-Laurent, Bernie Beigne saw two sold-out doughnut days this weekend, signalling that Mile End denizens are charmed by the idea of something other than more chicken right now.

 Bernie Beigne officially opens at 23 Bernard Street West on May 14.
-Thereafter, it’ll operate Wednesday to Sunday, from from 10 a.m. to 6 p.m., or until supplies last.
+After that, it’ll operate Wednesday to Sunday, from 10 a.m. to 6 p.m., or until supplies last.